Monkey Business Images/Shutterstock

-In addition to risks of contracting STDs, developing unwanted pregnancies, and being raped or otherwise assaulted, people who engage in casual sex may suffer emotional consequences that persist long past the details of the encounter are but a dim memory.
-On college campuses, where brief sexual liaisons are as prevalent as parties on a Friday night, the unanticipated results of a hookup can jeopardize a student’s career.
+In addition to the known risks of contracting STDs, developing unwanted pregnancies, and being raped or otherwise assaulted, people who engage in casual sex may suffer emotional consequences that persist long after the details of an encounter are a dim memory.
+On college campuses, where brief sexual liaisons are prevalent, unanticipated results can jeopardize a student’s career.
 In the workplace, the results can be just as disastrous, if not more so.

-It’s difficult enough to conduct research on sexual behavior, but even more of a challenge when the topic being investigated concern sexual relationships outside the context of long-term relationships.
-Regret, faulty memory, and perhaps shame or embarrassment can taint some people’s self-reports but lead others to exaggerate their sexual encounters in the opposite direction.
+It’s difficult enough to conduct research on sexual behavior.
+It's even more challenging when the topic is sexual relationships outside the context of long-term relationships.
+Regret, faulty memory, and shame or embarrassment can taint or limit people’s self-reports—while, at the same time, others exaggerate their encounters in the opposite direction.

-Despite our 21st century mentality, our social norms about sex seem to remain tied to 20th century sensibilities.
-The good old double standard still looks down on women but either glorifies or fails to blame the men who make it a habit of having frequent, uncommitted sex.
-As Garcia and colleagues point out, there may be a biological basis to the greater social acceptance of casual sex in men, but there’s no way to separate biology from sociocultural influences given that the two are so tightly intertwined, and will forever remain so.
+Despite our 21st-century reality, many of our social norms remain tied to 20th-century sensibilities.
+The old double standard still looks down on women, but either glorifies or fails to blame men who make a habit of having frequent, uncommitted sex.
+As Garcia and colleagues point out, there may be a biological basis to the greater acceptance of casual sex among men, but there’s no way to separate biology from sociocultural influences given that the two are so tightly intertwined—and will forever remain so.

-Another set of risk factors involve nonconsensual sex.
-In one study reported by Garcia and colleagues, approximately half the young women surveyed said they had a nonconsensual sex encounter; more of these occurred in the context of a hookup than a long-term relationship.
-Alcohol and other substances were likely to be part of the situation in nonconsensual hookups.
+(Another set of risk factors involve nonconsensual sex.
+In one study reported by Garcia and colleagues, approximately half the young women surveyed said they'd had a nonconsensual sexual encounter, and alcohol and other substances were more likely to be factors in nonconsensual sex.)

-The majority of studies on hookups and well-being reported by Garcia and his team were on small samples, mostly taken from one college campus each.
-In research to be published in an upcoming Journal of Sex Research article, Sacramento State University psychologist Melina Bersamin headed up a paper based on a multi-campus study led by Miami University psychologist Seth Schwartz (Bersamin et al., in press).
-I am an author in this very interesting investigation, which included data from over 3900 undergraduates at 30 campuses around the U.S. All of the participants in the Bersamin et al study were heterosexual (as is the case for the majority of research on this topic), and they came from multiple ethnic backgrounds and social classes.
+The majority of the studies on hookups and well-being reported by Garcia and his team were based on small samples, typically drawn from individual college campuses.
+But an article by Sacramento State University psychologist Melina Bersamin, to be published in an upcoming issue of Journal of Sex Research, is based on a multi-campus study led by Miami University psychologist Seth Schwartz (Bersamin et al., in press).
+I am also an author in this very interesting investigation, which included data from over 3,900 undergraduates at 30 campuses around the United States.
+All of the participants in the Bersamin et al study were heterosexual (as is the case for the majority of research on this topic), and came from multiple ethnic backgrounds and social classes.
 We asked participants to indicate how many times, during the past 30 days, they had sex with someone they knew for less than a week.
 To measure well-being, we asked participants to rate their self-esteem, degree of life satisfaction, general sense of positive functioning (“psychological well-being”), and feelings of self-actualization (“eudaimonic” well-being).
-To tap into feelings of psychological despair, we asked participants to report on their feelings of depression, general anxiety, and social anxiety.
+To tap into feelings of psychological despair, we asked participants to report on feelings of depression, general anxiety, and social anxiety.

-Our results showed that a relatively high percentage of students engaged in casual sex within the past month (11%), with more men (18.6%) than women (7.4%) stating they had done so.
-This finding of a sex difference is typical for those reported in the casual sex hookup and could reflect a genuine, biologically-based sex difference.
-Alternatively, as I mentioned earlier, the sex difference could refelct socialization influences in degree of comfort with admitting to hookup encounters that differ for men and women.
-I’ll return to the issue of gender in a moment.
+Our results showed that a relatively high percentage of students had engaged in casual sex within the past month (11%), with more men (18.6%) than women (7.4%) stating they had done so.
+This difference is typical of those reported in casual sex research and could reflect a genuine, biologically-based sex difference.
+Alternatively, the difference could reflect differing socialization influences affecting degree of comfort with admitting to hookup encounters.

 As we predicted, people who engaged in more hookups had greater psychological distress.
-College students who recently engaged in casual sex reported lower levels of self-esteem, life-satisfaction, and happiness compared to those students who did not have casual sex in the past month.
-On the distress side of the equation, similarly, students who recently engaged in hookups had higher distress scores as indicated by levels of depression and anxiety.
-In contrast to the notion that men are okay with casual sex but women are not, we did not find sex differences in the relationships between casual sex and either distress or well-being.
-For both men and women engaging in true hookup sex, meaning with a casual stranger rather than a romantic partner or, even, “friend with benefits,” seemed to bode poorly for mental health and self-esteem.
+College students who recently engaged in casual sex reported lower levels of self-esteem, life-satisfaction, and happiness compared to those who had not have casual sex in the past month.
+And students who recently engaged in hookups had higher distress scores as indicated by levels of depression and anxiety.
+In contrast to the notion that men are okay with casual sex but women are not, we did not find gender differences in the relationships between casual sex and either distress or well-being.
+For both men and women, true hookup sex—with a casual stranger rather than a romantic partner or “friend with benefits"—seemed to bode poorly for mental health and self-esteem.
 Of course, this was a correlational study.
 We don’t know whether poor mental health caused individuals to be more likely to engage in casual sex or whether, as was shown in studies reviewed by Garcia, poor health resulted from casual sex.
 On the positive side, due to the large size of our sample, we were better able than other researchers to institute statistical controls, particularly in terms of the inevitable errors that occur when measuring these sensitive psychological constructs.

-The only way to begin to tease out directionality in the casual sex-mental health conundrum is by conducting longitudinal studies, though even those will not be perfect.
-People who seek out casual sex opportunities, particularly those who do so under the influence of alcohol or drugs, may be fighting off persistent feelings of loneliness, depression, and social anxiety that they hope to eradicate or reduce by repeatedly having brief encounters that grant them momentary closeness.
+The only way to begin to tease out directionality in the casual sex/mental health conundrum is by conducting longitudinal studies, though even those will not be perfect.
+People who seek out casual-sex opportunities, particularly those who do so under the influence of alcohol or drugs, may be fighting off persistent feelings of loneliness, depression, and social anxiety that they hope to eradicate or reduce through brief encounters that grant them momentary closeness.

-Our findings suggest that even though gender norms, biology, or some combination of the two may lead men to be more likely to seek (or at least report they seek) casual sex, there are similar connections as for women between hookups and mental health.
-Moreover, the fact that we defined casual sex in the way that we did (i.e. with a stranger within the past month), it is possible that we were tapping into a population who is at particularly high-risk due to their high levels of impulsivity.
-At that level, mental health factors may trump socialization and/or biology to wipe out gender effects.
+Our findings suggest that even though gender norms, biology, or some combination of the two may lead men to be more likely to seek (or at least to report seeking) casual sex, there are similar connections as for women between hookups and mental health.
+Moreover, the fact that we defined casual sex in the way that we did (with a stranger within the past month), it is possible that we were tapping into a population at particularly high-risk due to high levels of impulsivity.
+At that level, mental-health factors may trump socialization or biology to wipe out gender effects.